Alkagt/sugraoptical/README.md

 ---

 ## ⚠️ Note
-- This is a demo project with sample data
+- This is a live project currently hosted on a subdomain for demonstration and testing purposes.
 - Configure email using environment variable (`ADMIN_EMAIL`)

 ---